Instance-Optimality of Bidirectional PageRank Estimation: Introduction

-We will also demonstrate that $A^*$ is not instance optimal on all graphs.
-We define a simple class of very dense graphs, called \emph{mostly-degree-$n$ graphs}, in which all but $o(n/\log n)$ of its vertices have both in-degrees and out-degrees equal to $n$.
-In these graphs, all vertices end up with PageRank close to $1/n$.
+As mentioned in Section~\ref{sec:contribution}, we will also demonstrate that $\BiPR$ is not instance optimal on all graphs.
+The bad example was the very dense graphs called \emph{mostly degree-$n$ graphs} in which all but $o(n/\log n)$ of its vertices have both in-degrees and out-degrees equal to $n$.
+This implies that all vertices have in- and out-degree close to $n$.
+In such graphs, all vertices end up with PageRank close to $1/n$.
 An instance-smart algorithm can sample $O(\log n)$ vertices, and return the estimate $1/n$ if all their in- and out-degrees are $n$.
-Otherwise, we can just run $A^*$.
+Otherwise, it can just revert to $\BiPR$.